 *Persons under the age of 18 will be referred to providers who serve youth experiencing homelessness.

-ǂ Dogs and cats.
+ǂ Dogs and cats, one per person.
 Please refer to the pet policy.

 Shelter Hours